Linux

 General information

-- Device Status: the device's power state, it can be On, Off, or Not reporting.
+- Device Status.
+Power status of the device, can be On, Off, or Not reporting.

-- Connection type: indicates whether the device is connected by Wi-Fi, Mobile network, Ethernet, or Unknown.
+- Connection Type.
+Indicates if the device is connected via Wireless LAN, Mobile Network, Ethernet, or Unknown.

-- Network: device network addressing and public IP for internet access.
+- Network.
+Network addressing of the device and public IP for internet access.
 These networks are created automatically when more than four devices are connected to the same network.

-- Connection Signal: signal reception percentage when the device connects via a wireless method.
+- Connection signal.
+Percentage of signal reception when the device connects using a wireless method.

-- Last User: last user connected to the device in domain\account format
+- Last User.
+Last user logged into the device in domain\account format.

-- Connected from: when the selected device is a VDI or similar, it shows the name of the device from which the virtual device is accessed.
+- Connected From.
+When the selected device is a VDI or similar, shows the device name from which the virtual device is accessed.

-- Code: this field lets users identify the workspace with a personal code.
+- Code.
+Lets identify the device with a personal code.
 This code must be manually filled in individually using the Edit option in the Operations menu of the workspace details.

 Extended Info

-- IP address: device IP address on the local network
+- IP Address.
+Device's IP address on the local network.

-- Broker type: if detected, shows the broker in use.
+- Broker type.
+If detected, shows the session broker used.

-- Subscription: if detected, subscription in use for Citrix Cloud, Azure, etc.
+- Subscription.
+If detected, subscription in use for Citrix Cloud, Azure services, etc.

-- Hypervisor: if virtualization is detected, shows the hypervisor in use.
+- Hypervisor.
+If virtualization is detected, shows the hypervisor used.

-- Session Analyzer: indicates whether or not it is configured to launch Session Analyzer in all the user sessions.
+- Session Analyzer.
+Indicates whether or not it's configured to launch session Analyzer in all user sessions.

-- Report group: report group to which the device belongs
+- Report Group.
+Reporting group to which the device belongs.

 Information in tabs